List of Slayers characters: Lord of Nightmares

+The Lord of Nightmares (Rōdo obu Naitomea) is the demiurge of the Slayers universe, the creator of everything.
+It is the primodial Sea of Chaos that drifts below the many worlds of the universe.
+Although void or chaos is typically thought of as demonic, the Lord of Nightmares holds sovereignty over both the demons who wish to destroy and the living beings who seek to exist.
+Even among those steeped in the magical arts, few are aware of its existence.

 The Lord of Nightmares created the entire Slayers multiverse, including the futuristic galaxy portrayed in Lost Universe, and two other known worlds, the realms of Chaotic Blue and Death Fog.
-Both Shabranigdu and his rival Ceifeed are her direct creations.
-The Lord of Nightmares may have done this simply because she wanted to watch gods, monsters, and mortals contend for her amusement, a hypothesis adopted by Valgaav in Slayers TRY in his attempt to remake the world.
-Another theory is that the Lord of Nightmares requires the chaos of battle for sustenance.
+Both Shabranigdu and his rival Ceifeed are its direct creations.
+The Lord of Nightmares may have done this simply because it wanted to watch gods, monsters, and mortals contend for amusement, a hypothesis adopted by Valgaav in Slayers TRY in his attempt to remake the world.

-Lina is the only human known to directly use the power of the Lord of Nightmares in spells, and she is reluctant to do so.
-Spells that call upon the power of the Lord of Nightmares are notoriously unreliable, with failure frequently having devastating consequences.
-The Giga Slave, for instance, could theoretically destroy existence itself if miscast.
-Lina created the Giga Slave when she was much younger by combining parts of the Dragon Slave's incantation with chaos words of the Lord of Nightmares that she found in a Claire Bible manuscript.
-When she cast the spell for the first time, she turned a body of water into a sea of death, where no living thing can grow.
-To call upon the power of Chaos is to call upon the Lord of Nightmares herself, and she can withhold her power if she chooses; "My mind is my power, my power is my mind," she says in the Slayers NEXT finale.
+Lina is the only person known to directly use the power of the Lord of Nightmares in spells, and she is reluctant to do so as they are notoriously unreliable, with failure possibly having devastating consequences.
+Giga Slave, for instance, could theoretically destroy the world itself if miscast.
+Lina created the spell when she was much younger by combining parts of the Dragon Slave's incantation with words of the Lord of Nightmares that she found in a Claire Bible manuscript, and later perfected it after interacting with the real Claire Bible in the seventh novel.
+The Lord of Nightmares' only direct appearance is in the eighth novel, when Lina is forced into casting Giga Slave by Hellmaster Fibrizo, who wants her to lose control of it so it destroys the world.
+However, when he mistakenly thinks she has retained control over the spell, Fibrizo attacks Lina, not knowing that the Lord of Nightmares has taken over Lina's body as a vessel.
+As punishment, the Lord of Nightmares obliterates Fibrizo.

-The Lord of Nightmares's only direct appearance is in Slayers NEXT, when Lina is goaded into casting the Giga Slave by Hellmaster Phibrizzo, who wants the power of Chaos to destroy the world.
-Before this point, the Lord of Nightmares had no physical form, having sacrificed her body to create the Sea of Chaos and the Four Worlds.
-Using Lina's body as a vessel, the power of Chaos obliterates Phibrizzo.
-She also makes good on Lina's final thoughts and wishes by reviving her companions and allowing them to see her.
-She declares that Lina is gone forever, consumed by her power, with Xellos explaining that when "existence calls forth oblivion, it must return to oblivion".
-The only thing that saves Lina's soul from the Sea of Chaos is Gourry's sacrifice of the Sword of Light.

-The Lord of Nightmares does not intervene in the battle against Valgaav and Darkstar at the end of Slayers TRY, since Lina doesn't cast the Giga Slave spell.
-Instead, the Slayers create a power very similar to that of Chaos by combining the powers of the monsters and the gods, Light and Dark, to destroy Valgaav and Darkstar.